Golden Age of Argentine cinema: 1936–1942: Rise to international influence

-The year 1937 meant a great acceleration for the progress of Argentine cinema; as noted by Domingo Di Núbila, it was the "year in which four of the new directors (Soffici, Saslavsky, Romero and Amadori) made great progress; in which the casts were enriched with the incorporation of Enrique Muiño, Elías Alippi, Ángel Magaña, Florencio Parravicini, Hugo del Carril, Mecha Ortiz, León Zárate, Orestes Caviglia, Luis Arata, José Olarra, Camila Quiroga, Enrique Santos Discépolo, Santiago Gómez Cou and others, all coming from the theater and most of them with distant links to silent films; and in which interest in Argentine films became so strong that 30 were released, with Argentina Sono Film (with eight), Lumiton (four) and SIDE (four) among the most important production companies."
+Domingo Di Núbila noted 1937 as a time of great progress for Argentine cinema as it saw over 30 films released which featured Enrique Muiño, Elías Alippi, Ángel Magaña, Florencio Parravicini, Hugo del Carril, Mecha Ortiz, León Zárate, Orestes Caviglia, Luis Arata, José Olarra, Camila Quiroga, Enrique Santos Discépolo, Santiago Gómez Cou and others.
+Unlike the silent era, there were no female directors during the classical period, as industry leaders firmly prevented their emergence; and the first sound film directed by a woman did not come until 1960 with Vlasta Lah's Las furias.
 By 1937, there were 9 film studios and 30 production companies in Buenos Aires.
-One of these was Baires Film, which was born within the Crítica newspaper, inspired by the William Randolph Hearst model.
+One of these was Baires, which was born within the Crítica newspaper, inspired by the William Randolph Hearst model.
 Founder Eduardo Bedoya appointed Daniel Tinayre as his main advisor and he supervised the construction of Baires' studios in Don Torcuato, Greater Buenos Aires.
 Therefore, its first production, Tinayre's Mateo (1937), had to be filmed at Lumiton, and Baires would concentrate on the construction of its studios until it produced another film.

 Amanda Ledesma in Melodías porteñas (1937), directed by Luis Moglia Barth and produced by Argentina Sono Film.

-Unlike companies such as Lumiton and Baires, which advanced in the construction of studies before being sure of the economic dynamics of the business, Argentina Sono Film was "more prudent and only grew to the extent of its real possibilities."
+Unlike companies such as Lumiton and Baires, which advanced in the construction of studios before being sure of the economic dynamics of the business, Argentina Sono Film was more prudent.
 In 1937, the company built its own studios and produced eight films.
-After the success of Riachuelo, Mentasti brought in Arturo S. Mom, who directed films such as Monte criollo (1935), Loco lindo (1936), and Palemo (1937).
+After the success of Riachuelo, Mentasti brought in Arturo S. Mom, who directed films such as Monte criollo (1935), Loco lindo (1936), and Palermo (1937).
 Moglia Barth returned to Argentina Sono Film after his failure with Picaflor, directing films such as Amalia (1936), ¡Goal!
 (1936), Melgarejo (1937), Melodías porteñas (1937), and La casa de Quirós (1938), which inaugurated the long trend of Argentine cinema in adapting foreign works.
 Also in 1936, Argentina Sono Film released the successful Puerto Nuevo, which marked the directorial debut of Luis César Amadori (co-credited with Mario Soffici), who would develop an extensive and successful career throughout the classical period.

-View of the shooting of Manuel Romero's La rubia del camino (1938) at Lumiton studios.
+Lumiton technicians during a shoot, c.
+1930s.